Cricut VS Laser: Which One Suits You?

 laser cut felt 01

-Materials Compatibility: Certain materials, such as reflective or heat-sensitive materials, may not work well with Cricut machines.
+>> Materials Compatibility: Some materials, like reflective or heat-sensitive ones, may not work well with Cricut machines, which can limit your options.

 Desktop Cricut Machine